Policies Concerning LGBTQ People In The U.S. Military

 Throughout its history, the US Military had an inconsistent policy when it came to gay people in the military.
 Prior to World War II, there was no written policy barring homosexuals from serving, although sodomy was considered a crime by military law (UCMJ) ever since Revolutionary War times.

 Homosexuality Policies in the Korean War and Vietnam War

 During World War II, the Korean War, and the Vietnam War, the military defined homosexuality as a mental defect and officially barred homosexuals from serving based on medical criteria.
 However, when personnel needs increased due to combat, the military developed a habit of relaxing its screening criteria.
-Many homosexual men and women serviced honorably during these conflicts.
+Many homosexual men and women served honorably during these conflicts.
 Unfortunately, these periods were short-lived.
 As soon as the need for combat personnel decreased, the military would involuntarily discharge them.

 1982 - Complete Ban of Gays in the Military

 It wasn't until 1982 that the Department of Defense officially put in writing that “homosexuality was incompatible with military service,” when they published a DOD directive stating such.
 According to a 1992 report by the Government Accounting Office, nearly 17,000 men and women were discharged under this new directive during the 1980s.

 The Birth of "Don't Ask, Don't Tell" 1993

 By the end of the 1980s, reversing the military's policy was emerging as a priority for advocates of gay and lesbian civil rights.
 Several lesbian and gay members of the military came out publicly and vigorously challenged their discharges through the legal system.
 By the beginning of 1993, it appeared that the military's ban on gay personnel would soon be overturned.